finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

     String identifier = "identifier_example"; // String | An <i>identifierType</i> value to use to identify the instrument, for example 'BBG000BLNNV0'.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve the instrument.
 Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the instrument.
 Defaults to              returning the latest version if not specified.
-    List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Instrument' domain to decorate onto the instrument.
+    List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Instrument' domain to decorate onto              the instrument, or from any domain that supports relationships to decorate onto related entities.
 These must have the format {domain}/{scope}/{code}, for example 'Instrument/system/Name'.
     String scope = "default"; // String | The scope in which the instrument lies.
-When not supplied the scope is 'default'. try {
+When not supplied the scope is 'default'.
+    List<String> relationshipDefinitionIds = Arrays.asList(); // List<String> | A list of relationship definitions that are used to decorate related entities              onto the instrument in the response.
+These must take the form {relationshipDefinitionScope}/{relationshipDefinitionCode}. try {
-      Instrument result = apiInstance.getInstrument(identifierType, identifier, effectiveAt, asAt, propertyKeys, scope);
+      Instrument result = apiInstance.getInstrument(identifierType, identifier, effectiveAt, asAt, propertyKeys, scope, relationshipDefinitionIds);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling InstrumentsApi#getInstrument");